 Competition suits are designed with one goal in mind: speed.
 Different styles offer unique advantages.
 For example, suits with open backs and thin straps, like a racerback or keyhole back, provide excellent freedom of movement for the shoulders, which is crucial for powerful strokes.
 High-cut legs also allow for a greater range of motion.
 For high-level meets, you’ll want a technical racing suit designed to compress muscles and reduce drag in the water.
 These advanced suits are an investment in performance.
 Just be sure to check that the suit is FINA-approved if your swimmer is competing in sanctioned events.

-A Guide to Swimsuit Fabrics and Materials
+A Quick Guide to Racing Suit Materials

 The material of a competition suit is just as important as its fit and style.
 These suits are crafted from advanced technical fabrics designed for durability and speed.
 Look for materials with high chlorine resistance, as regular exposure to pool chemicals can quickly break down standard fabrics.
 Most competitive swim suits are made from a blend of polyester and spandex (or Lycra).
 Polyester offers incredible durability and colorfastness, while spandex provides the stretch needed for a compressive, flexible fit.
 Investing in a quality suit means you’re getting the latest in hydrodynamic fabric technology, helping your swimmer glide through the water with less resistance.